 About me: Going to the cinema, reading and socialising with friends and family.
 I love holidays with my lovely family and our dog Lara.

 Additional Staff Responsibilities

-Kim Windebank –DSL (Designated Safeguarding Lead) & deputy SENCO
+Kim Windebank –DSL (Designated Safeguarding Lead) & SENCO

 All our staff members are paediatric first aid trained and have attended a twelve-hour paediatric first aid training course, which is updated every three years.
 All our staff have attended the ‘Working Together to Safeguard Children’ training, which is updated every three years.
 All our staff are DBS enhanced checked.
 Personal details and histories of staff and regular volunteers are passed to the Criminal Records Bureau for enhanced clearance checking.

 Members of staff attend relevant educational training courses and workshops, to build upon their existing expertise and knowledge.